(Occasionally Asked Questions)

 Could you puff yourself up in a few paragraphs of third person prose please?

 Certainly.
 Paul was born in 1972.
-He studied modern history at Oxford University, where, as well as studying, he edited the student newspaper and did a lot of drinking and road protesting.
+He studied modern history at Oxford University, where, as well as studying, he edited the student newspaper and was politically radicalised by his involvement in the road protest movements of the 1990s.

 After graduating, Paul spent two months in Indonesia working on conservation projects in Borneo and Java.
 Back in the UK, he worked for a year on the staff of the Independent newspaper, which he hated.
 Following a three year stint as a campaign writer for an environmental NGO, he was appointed deputy editor of The Ecologist, where he worked for two years.

 In the early 2000s, having spent time with the tribal people of West Papua, who continue to be brutally colonised by the Indonesian government and military, he was one of the founders of the Free West Papua Campaign, which he also helped to run for a time.

 In 2011, Paul finally realised his very first literary ambition, when he had a volume of poetry published.
 Kidland was published by Salmon, and it has sold into three figures, which honestly is quite good for a book of poetry.
 Since the mid-1990s, Paul’s poetry has been published in various little magazines.
-He has been awarded the BBC Wildlife Poet of the Year Award, the Poetry Life Prize, and the 2012 Wenlock Prize.
+He has been awarded the BBC Wildlife Poet of the Year Award, the Poetry Life Prize, and the 2012 Wenlock Prize, and has read his poetry at sevral festivals and other events.

 That was longer than I expected.
 What’s the gist?